 It is clear from Parent feedback to WhichSchoolAdvisor.com that The Arbor School has already created a very satisfied community.
 With feedback from substantial 160 parents, the school has been awarded an overall rating of 4.7/5 - an approval rating of 94%!
 We have received close to 100 comments from parents as part of the survey process.
 It is almost impossible to find a negative comment among them.

-The following three comments, from July 2021, are reflective of so many:
+The following comment, from January 2023, is reflective of so many:

 What does the school feel like when you walk in?
 Click here for The Arbor School EXPERIENCE